ashtonjamesd/semantic-interpretation/written/2_stack_machine/5_instruction_execution.md

 ```
 private bool ExecutePush() {
-    // in the event of 'push ' with no argument
+    // in the event of 'push' with no argument
     if (InstructionPointer >= Tokens.Count) {
         return Error("expected argument after 'push'");
     }